 The less real self-esteem exists, the more tempting the doubtful profit can be for the feelings of affirmation and comfort gained through the disease will boost the self-confidence.

 I found the profit from my illness to be valorising.
 There were attention and appreciation from the doctor, the nurses, the pharmacists and from others affected by RA.
-For my life with pain and inflammation, for my problems, for my bravery, for my suffering, for my “reason” not to complain, to keep my appointments punctually, to take my medication regularly, for my cooperation as a docile patient.
-Out of this situation arose a role for me that was on one hand shaped by others but on the other hand designed by me so I could identify myself with it.
+For my life with pain and inflammation.
+For my problems, for my bravery, for my suffering and for my “reason” not to complain, to keep my appointments punctually, to take my medication regularly, for my cooperation as a docile patient.
+This situation created a role for me that on the one hand, was shaped by others but on the other hand, designed by me so I could identify myself with it.
 I pitied and appreciated myself for my suffering by itself.

-Once found there is hardly anyone who would quickly turn down this source of happiness and false self-confidence – au contraire most people will automatically and naturally start to protect it.
-Since if something is taken to be soothing, of good use or as a source of well being, such as loving attention or appreciation, the inner magnetic needle will point to it.
+Once found there is hardly anyone who would quickly turn down this source of happiness and false self-confidence – au contraire, most people will automatically and naturally start to protect it.
+Since if something feels soothing, of good use or as a source of well being, such as loving attention or appreciation, the inner magnetic needle will point to it.

 Concurrently rheumatoid arthritis and sequelae took an increasing influence on my life through pain and movement restrictions I could back then only adjust to as best as possible.

-In doing so I had to give more than I gained in strength.
-So mostly, I made more energy for the condition than I could get for myself and lived with less energy every day than I actually needed.
+In doing so, I had to give more than I gained in strength.
+So mostly, I made more energy for the condition than I could get for myself and lived with less energy every day than I needed.
 I did less, got tired faster and used up my reserves.